tshepang/blog/content/many-many-recent-movies.md

 glued to my laptop screen, enjoying the wonderful art world of movies.
 Another inspiration is preparation for the upcoming 2010 movie review.*

-Jack Nicholson's The Joker (*Batman*) has been given much praise, and on revisiting, I'm left wondering what the fuck they were drinking/smoking.
-Sure, this version of the character was meant to be humorous, but it's hard to ignore how far he pales in comparison to Heath Ledger's more recent portrayal.

 I was gladly surprised by how enjoyable *Superman* is.
 It's generally a piece of shit (bad and childish dialogue, campy direction, shitty character development, bad script) but I fell in love with Lois, the